All Episodes

 And we had stories about how lying is good.

-Your spouse is doing something you know is wrong.
+In a personal relationship, your spouse is doing something you know is wrong.

 Deny it.

-Just pretend it's not there, because to talk about it creates friction.
+Just pretend it's not there because to talk about it creates friction.

 So anyway, everybody's all over this today talking about it.

-Bill Clinton's off message again with his odd remarks that he was against the Iraq war from the start, giving Republicans fresh fodder as they seek to become anti-Hillary candidates at tonight's GOP debate, according to ABC's senior political reporter Rick Klein and Mitt Romney leading in the early state polls, gets fresh scrutiny on his Mormon faith and still no big speech to answer the question.
+Bill Clinton's off message again with his odd remarks that he was against the Iraq war from the start, giving Republicans fresh fodder as they seek to become anti-Hillary candidates at tonight's GOP debate, according to ABC senior political reporter Rick Klein.

-I'm gonna have some comments about that.
+I'm going to have some comments about that.

-Why do we never ask about the religion of Democrats?
+This religion stuff, how come, can I ask, why do we never ask about the religion of Democrats?

 Liberalism is an ideology that replaces religion.